Nuix/ProServ-NLI-Builder/README.md

 d1['Geo Location'] = geo_loc
 ```

-NTo add the same field to multiple documents, you would need to make multiple copies, not just reassign the value:
+To add the same field to multiple documents, you would need to make multiple copies, not just reassign the value:

 ```Python
 from nuix_nli_lib.edrm import FileEntry, generate_field, EntryField